CN Halton Subdivision: Recent history

 The International at Georgetown in 1999.
 A GO train is visible to the left.

 In 1990, the International was re-routed along the North Main Line between London and Toronto, travelling along the central part of the Halton Subdivision.
 It was one of the last remnants of the Grand Trunk's long-distance express passenger train system, which throughout the 20th century had gradually decayed.
 With the reorganization of American passenger trains under Amtrak, the train (which previously had run along the South Main Line) was discontinued for a time before being revived as a joint Amtrak–Via Rail operation in the 1980s.
 The re-routing gave North Main Line communities their first direct international passenger rail service in years, but added an hour to the Internationals travel time.
 Ultimately, in 2004, the International was severed at the border as it had been before its restoration, with its American component remaining as Amtrak's Blue Water and the Canadian component as the single daily Toronto–Sarnia train operated by Via Rail.

-In the mid- to late 2010s, steps began being taken to eliminate one of the last remaining level crossings along the line in Peel Region.
-In a project jointly funded by the cities of Mississauga and Brampton, CN, and Metrolinx, Torbram Road, a major four-lane collector road connecting Brampton and Malton, would have its level crossings with both the Halton and Weston subdivisions eliminated in favour of subway underpasses under both rail lines.
-The total cost of the project was estimated at $89.4 million, though project delays led to a budget increase of $10.8 million.
+From the early 1990s to late 2010s, plans were made to eliminate the last two remaining level crossings with arterial roads along the line in the urban area of Peel Region, with both projects jointly funded by the cities of Mississauga and Brampton.
+The crossings were at the boundaries of the two cities at Torbram Road and Goreway Drive.
+Torbram Road would have its level crossings with both the Halton and Weston subdivisions (which are nearly adjacent there) replaced with underpasses.
+The total cost of the Torbram project (which also included funding from CN and Metrolinx) was estimated at $89.4 million, though project delays led to a budget increase of $10.8 million.
+Both underpasses opened in 2019.

+Construction of the overpass at Goreway Drive to replace its level crossing began in 2023.
+The project cost $40 million, with the bridge opening to traffic in October 2025.